mjfinkel/mjfinkel.github.io/README.md

         Lead Director, Producer, and Editor <br>
         <a href="https://www.youtube.com/watch?v=kX8d7QvlzzM" target="_blank">Video</a>
         <div>
-          During the COVID-19 pandemic, Glenbrook South High School needed a way to introduce their incoming freshman to the school environment and layout virtually.
+          During the COVID-19 pandemic, Glenbrook South High School needed a way to introduce its incoming freshman to the school environment and layout virtually.
 I was asked by the school administrators to schedule, film, and edit this project.
 This video combines clips of the interior of the school with explanations from existing students in the background.
-We completed all of this efficiently while abiding by COVID-19 regulations.
+Other students and I completed all of this efficiently while abiding by COVID-19 regulations.
         </div>
       </p>
       <p>